ZhangWan-byte/ZhangWan-byte.github.io/index.md

 ## About Me

 I am currently a master's student studying Artificial Intelligence at [Nanyang Technological University](https://www.ntu.edu.sg/), Singapore, supervised by Prof. [Kwoh, Chee Keong](https://personal.ntu.edu.sg/asckkwoh/).
-Previously, I received my B.Sc. from the University of Birmingham, UK and B.Eng. from the Harbin Institute of Technology, China in 2022.
+Previously, I received my B.Sc. from the University of Birmingham, UK, and B.Eng. from the Harbin Institute of Technology, China, in 2022.

 ## Research Interests

 My current academic interests lie in revealing the structure of data at different levels to achieve trustworthiness and learning from multi-source data.

 I am also interested in the following topics:
-- **Machine Learning:** manifold learning, geometric deep learning, human model
+- **Machine Learning:** manifold assumption, geometric deep learning, human model
 - **AI for Science:** antibody discovery, drug discovery, earth science

 ## News